Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Now he lives only in the ocean, and does not appear on land.

-It is said that when the priest drowned, his spirit was filled with the power of the ocean and turned into a huge dark-headed creature that looked like a man.
+They say that when the priest drowned, his spirit was filled with the power of the ocean and turned into a huge dark-headed creature, similar in appearance to a man.

-However, Umibozu is not only the soul of a drowned priest.
+However, Umibozu is not only the soul of the drowned priest.

-This word is now called any restless souls of the dead.
+This word is now used to describe any restless souls of the dead.

-Attempts to communicate with them cause a storm, and the ships sink.
+Attempts to communicate with them cause a storm, and the ships go down.

-Sometimes Umibozu asks the sailors to give him a barrel, but if you do, he will immediately grab you and drown you in the same barrel.
+Sometimes Umibozu asks the sailors to give him a barrel, but if you do this, he will immediately grab you and drown you in the same barrel.

 If one head is cut off, two new ones will grow in its place.